engeniousio/sift-android/README.md

 # Sift-android

-## Sift - Unit and UI Tests Parallelization for the native Espresso test
+## Sift - Unit and UI Tests Parallelization for the native Espresso tests

 ## About Sift